chipsalliance/firrtl-spec/spec.md

   When the field is not flipped, the kind remains the same.
   When the field is flipped, it will change from output to input or vice versa.
 - For submodule instances and memories, the kind of each direct subcomponent depends on whether or not the field is flipped.
-  When the field is not flipped, the kind is an input.
+  When the field is not flipped, the kind is an input port.
-  When the field is flipped, the kind is an output.
+  When the field is flipped, the kind is an output port.

 If the bundle is not `const`{.firrtl}, the type of each subcomponent will simply be the type of the corresponding field.
 However, if the bundle is `const`{.firrtl}, the type of each subcomponent will be the `const`{.firrtl} version of the type of the corresponding field.

-One circuit component is a **subcomponent** of another if there is way to get from the first component to the second through the direct subcomponent relation.
+A circuit component is a **subcomponent** of another if there is way to get from the first component to the second through the direct subcomponent relation.
 A circuit component is trivially considered to be a subcomponent of itself.
 If we need to speak of the subcomponents excluding the component itself, we call these the **proper subcomponents**.